Pine Technical and Community College

 - The A.S. in Health Science-Broad Field seamlessly transfers to PTCC's partner schools, allowing students to pursue a variety of health-related careers

 - The college’s use of telecommunications and other distance education tools is a national model for colleges and universities.

 - PTCC's high-tech, state-of-the-art simulation labs support all nursing and health science programs, including the new medical assistant A.A.S. degree, as well as credentials in electrocardiography and phlebotomy

 - A vibrant student life environment provides opportunities for students from all disciplines to socialize, network, contribute and participate in the college community.

-- Pine Technical College is proud to be a participating member in two of the Minnesota State Colleges and Universities Centers of Excellence – HealthForce Minnesota and the 360° Center for Manufacturing and Applied Engineering.
+- Pine Technical & Community College is proud to be a participating member in two of the Minnesota State Colleges and Universities Centers of Excellence – HealthForce Minnesota and the 360° Center for Manufacturing and Applied Engineering.

 Student enrollment and demographics

 - Percent students of color: 8.1%

 Automotive technology, business administration, medical assisting, nursing, advanced manufacturing

 American Sign Language, business technology, electrocardiography, entrepreneurship, gunsmithing and firearms technology, network administration, phlebotomy, human services eligibility worker, plastics technology